AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Management/Account_Namespace_1.md

 - Must not start or end with a period
 - Must not start with two consecutive underscores

 In practice, namespaces may correspond to a specific set of infrastructure assets, but more commonly correspond to virtual partitions within a single set of assets.
-You can create one or more namespaces within an SDS account.
+You can create one or more namespaces within an SDS tenant.
 Each namespace is effectively an instance of SDS, within which you create SDS types and streams, stream views, data views, and metadata.

 ## Properties